Uphill battles that put abortion rights on ballots are unlikely to end even if the measures pass

 Coleman, who is also a conservative constitutional lawyer, said the Republican-dominated Legislature could also go back to voters to ask them to undo the amendment if it passes.

 Still, the measure would mean that “the wind will be at our back” in court fights to overturn restrictions, said Emily Wales, the president and CEO of Planned Parenthood Great Plains, which operates in four states and is the only group in recent years to provide abortions in Missouri.
-They stopped completely just before Roe was overturned.
+The last clinic in Missouri, run by another Planned Parenthood affiliate, stopped offering abortions just before Roe was overturned.

 “It will feel tremendously different to us to say, ‘Missourians have a constitutional right.
 If you’re going to interfere with it, you’ve got to have a pretty good cause,’” she said.